Jscherbe/webpack-mixin/README.md

     });
   };
 ```

+**Note:** Set the `publicPath` yourself, this should be an absolute path from your public directory (server root, where the browser loads paths from) to the bundled directory (ie. dist).
+In the example below Drupal serves from '`/www/` so the path '`/themes/custom/mytheme/dist/` is absolute path from there to the `dist` directory in the theme.
+This is needed for Hot Module Replacement.

 Then you will want to add [NPM scripts](https://docs.npmjs.com/cli/v7/using-npm/scripts) to your projects `package.json` to run webpack-cli in the different modes.
 Below is an example of the scripts to add: